hyunwestpark/hyunwestpark/README.md

 I am so interested in project management and web development.

-I enjoy programming front-end using React but I am also comfortable with node.js, python and java.
+I enjoy programming front-end using React but I am also comfortable with node.js, Python and Java.

 ## Skills